globalxolutions/Responsive-SCSS-eCSSential-Boilerplate/README.txt

 		b) Write SCSS which pertains to devices with a min-width of 320PX inside scss/all.scss

-		c) Write other SCSS inside the file with the EM value to which it is pertinent
+		c) Write other SCSS inside the file with the PX value to which it is pertinent